rkuma183/wilsonmar.github.io/_posts/2016-06-08-jenkins-plugins.md

 0. Install the "Pipeline" (in Manage Jenkins, Manage Plugins, Available) at<br />
    https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin

+   NOTE: This was part of Cloudbees licenced features, but released in open edition.

 0. Right-click to open in a new tab the
    "See Pipeline as Code with Jenkins for more details" "link at<br />
    <a target="_blank" href="https://jenkins.io/solutions/pipeline/">